 June 26, 2017

 Hello YAXers!
 We are enforcing a new check-in rule to better serve our teaching staff and you!
 We kindly ask that you check in on Mindbody at least 2 hours before class starts – especially if you are 5 or 6 am-er.
-Starting this July, if no one is checked in to class online, we will have to cancel the class.
+This July, we are asking all YAXers to check in as a courtesy to our instructors.
+If no one is checked in, there is a possibility a teacher will not be available to lead class.
 So, hit the “book” button before you hit the hay and we’ll be ready to sweat + shavasana with you bright and early!

 To show how much it means to have you check in, we are adding Check-Ins to our rewards program!
 That’s right, you can earn points every time you check in and show up for class!
 Rack up the points to rack up the prizes.
 Stay tuned for rewards program launch details.